DiEM25 members from across Europe and beyond have voted, and our renewed Coordinating Collective (CC) has emerged!

 By making their voices heard in this pivotal internal democratic process, our members have sent a loud message to the status quo: at DiEM25 we really mean it when we say that we believe in grassroots power!

-This is exemplified by the 17 DiEMers who ran for a seat in the CC, as they all represent the pan-European, grassroots essence of our movement: women and men from very different backgrounds and countries, and from across the political spectrum.
-They all stand together ready to fight for the movement we all believe in.
+The DiEMers that ran for a seat in the CC represent the pan-European, grassroots essence of our movement: they are people from very different backgrounds and countries.
+All candidates stand together ready to fight for the movement we all believe in.
 No other political organisation can pride itself on this level of openness and inclusivity, at such an international scale.

 Background to the vote

 Following DiEM25’s Organising Principles (OPs), six of the twelve seats in the movement’s CC were up for renewal this summer.
-Candidates could send their submissions from July 6 until July 26, and the voting period, which started on August 25, ended at midnight on the same day.
+Candidates could send their submissions from July 5 until August 4, and the voting period was between August 13 and 28.

 Candidacies to the CC were open to all DiEMers who adhered to basic criteria like how long they have been a member of the movement, and how much time they could give to working on the CC, among others.

 To ensure transparency and a genuine democratic process, voting was open to members that joined the movement before the elections were announced.
 Additionally, members’ accounts needed to be verified and active, for them to be able to vote.

 As with all DiEM25’s internal democratic procedures, all transnational votes had equal value and were anonymised upon being cast.
 Furthermore, the results of the vote are in line with our OP’s gender-balance principles.

 Do you want to be informed of DiEM25's actions?
 Sign up here